nitram509/keyboard-layout-mapping/README.md

 with two keyboards is hard to practice.

 To lower the barriers for two-keyboard-setups, I've built this keyboard mapping.
-It enables a German and English layout used simultaniusly via Karabiner tool.
+It enables a German and English layout used simultaneously via Karabiner tool.